Questions To Ask When It Comes To Dealing With Your Family Home

-Here are some important questions to ask when it comes to dividing real estate in an Orange County Divorce:
+Here are some important questions to ask when it comes to property division and dividing the real estate in your divorce:

-- Any separate property used to buy the home?
+- Was separate property used to buy the home?

-- Any separate property used to pay the mortgage?
+- Was any separate property used to pay the mortgage?

-- Any equity in the home used to pay separate property debts?
+- Was any equity in your home used to pay separate property debts?

 - Can you afford to keep the home?